watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

   SR-aware function MUST be used to realize simple SFC without proxies.
   This minimizes a number of FP components such as nodes, address resources, and protocols.
-  To satisfy this requirement, this architecture uses End.AN.
+  This architecture uses End.AN.

 * Straightforward extension of the SRv6 Network Programming model

   The protocol used in this architecture MUST be compatible with SRv6.
   This simplifies the operation of services such as traffic steering including SFC, redundancy, and Fast Reroute (FRR).
-  To satisfy this requirement, this architecture uses standardized SRv6 protocols such as BGP, PCEP, IS-IS, OSPF, TI-LFA, and Anycast SID.
+  This architecture uses standardized SRv6 protocols such as BGP, PCEP, IS-IS, OSPF, TI-LFA, and Anycast SID.

 * SDN Framework compliance and comprehensive management of SRv6 SFC by controllers

   A controller MUST be used to provide a consistent policy.
   To simplify building and operating, the controller MUST use standardized protocols and abstracted service interfaces.
   The controller manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.
-  This also provides programmability by controlling policies that satisfy a user's intent including SFC and quality of service (QoS).
+  This also provides programmability by controlling policies that meet a user's intent including SFC and quality of service (QoS).
-  To satisfy this requirement, this architecture uses controllers to manage service segments, SFCs, TEs, VPNs, link-state, and network metrics.
+  This architecture uses controllers to manage service segments, SFCs, TEs, VPNs, link-state, and network metrics.

 # Overview of Architecture
 Figure 1 and Figure 2 show overviews of SFC with SR-aware and SR-unaware functions, respectively.